codingtherapist/webAccessibilityStudyGroup/README.md

 <br>
 <h2>About Our Study Group</h2>
+<h3>What is the Web Accessibility Study Group?</h3>
+This is a study group for individuals who would like support and community as they learn web accessibility topics.
+The group follows a 16 week study guide outlining topics from web accessibility fundamentals to Javascript ARIA widgets.
+Each week we will study a topic together, with a weekly live stream on twitch.
+Extra support will be provided via our Github discussions page or Discord server.

 <h3> Who it's for:</h3>

 - Web developers who want to learn more about Web Accessibility and how to build inclusive, human centered web applications

-- Accessibility professionals/ newbies studying for the Department of Homeland Security (DHS) Trusted Tester Certification
+- Individuals studying for the Department of Homeland Security (DHS) Trusted Tester Certification
-- Accessibility professionals/ newbies studying for the International Association of Accessibility Professionals (IAAP) certifications including the Certified Professional in Accessibility Core Competencies (CPACC), or Web Accessibility Specialist (WAS) exams (more info on these certifications at the bottom of the page)
+- Individuals studying for the International Association of Accessibility Professionals (IAAP) certifications including the Certified Professional in Accessibility Core Competencies (CPACC), or Web Accessibility Specialist (WAS) exams (more info on these certifications at the bottom of the page)
 - Web accessibility professionals interested in a refresh or learning community
 - Web accessibility proffessionals interested in facilitating learning for newbies by helping in the chat with questions or guidelance during livestreams